letoram/safespaces/API.md

-    focus     : set the layer as having input focus terminal  : add a rectangle model tied to a new terminal group swap=i    : swap model to the left (< 0) or to the right (> 0) into focus cycle=i   : rotate models n steps on the left (< 0) or right (> 0) side destroy   : delete the layer and all associated models
+    focus     : set the layer as having input focus terminal  : add a rectangle model tied to a new terminal group media     : add a rectangle model tied to a media feed remoting  : add a rectangle model tied to a remote desktop session swap=i    : swap model to the left (< 0) or to the right (> 0) into focus cycle=i   : rotate models n steps on the left (< 0) or right (> 0) side destroy   : delete the layer and all associated models